Effective Date: December 28, 2023

 Rights to the Platform

-Chariot owns all rights, title and interest (including intellectual property rights) in and to the Platform (including the chariot Connect widget, API Keys and/or HTML code snippets that power Chariot Connect, our nonprofit dashboard, and our DAF Provider interaction functionality) and our related websites and technology.
+Chariot owns all rights, title and interest (including intellectual property rights) in and to the Platform (including the DAFpay widget, API Keys and/or HTML code snippets that power DAFpay, our nonprofit dashboard, and our DAF Provider interaction functionality) and our related websites and technology.
 If you choose to give us feedback, suggestions or other inputs about the Platform, we may use them without restriction.

-Subject to your timely payment of Transaction Fees (defined below) Chariot grants to nonprofit Users a limited, non-transferable, non-sublicensable, license during the term of these Terms to copy and use our API keys and functionality and certain HTML code snippets accessed from our website for the sole purpose of installing the Chariot Connect widget and accessing our Platform and Services.
+Subject to your timely payment of Transaction Fees (defined below) Chariot grants to nonprofit Users a limited, non-transferable, non-sublicensable, license during the term of these Terms to copy and use our API keys and functionality and certain HTML code snippets accessed from our website for the sole purpose of installing the DAFpay widget and accessing our Platform and Services.

 As a nonprofit account holder, you agree to pay fees to Chariot in connection with any donations to you initiated through the Platform as follows:

 Chariot may increase or decrease the Transaction Fees at any time in its sole discretion

-Chariot will prepare and deliver to you a monthly invoice for Transaction Fees incurred in the prior period
+Chariot will prepare and deliver to you a monthly record for Transaction Fees incurred in the prior period

-Chariot will enable you to set up a “payment source” via Stripe, and you agree to promptly configure such payment source with accurate payment information from a bank account and/or credit card owned by your nonprofit
+Chariot will enable you to set up a “payment source” via Stripe for subscription fees, and you agree to promptly configure such payment source with accurate payment information from a bank account and/or credit card owned by your nonprofit

 If we provide you with the option to pay fees by credit card, you agree you will be responsible for covering any credit card processing fees associated with your invoice payments

 You agree to at all times maintain accurate and up to date payment source information for your organization

 Chariot will use our reasonable efforts to initiate donations promptly, but you acknowledge and agree that we do not guarantee your receipt of any donation at any particular time.